techy4shri/CppLabEngine/README.md

 This is an early release focused on core functionality:

 - **Windows Only**: Currently targets Windows 10/11 (64-bit)
+  - **Wine is NOT supported**: The PyInstaller .exe build requires native Windows for Qt6 dependencies
+  - Linux/macOS users should run from source (see Downloads section)
 - **No Debugger**: Integrated debugging not yet implemented (use GDB externally)
 - **Build Performance**: Builds may be slow on some systems
   - Recommendation: Add CppLabEngine folder to antivirus exclusions for faster builds